-The comprehensive examination for Special Education and Early Childhood Special Education is an oral examination taken in the last semester of study.
+The comprehensive examination for both pathways is an oral examination taken in the last semester of study.

 Requirements for Advancement to Candidacy for the Degree of Master of Education

 Successful completion of any prerequisite courses, and at least 15 graded graduate credits with a 3.00 GPA or better, including all core courses.
 Program requires 30-36 credits depending on licensure requirements.